ntropy-network/ntropy-sdk/README.md

 ## Quick Start:

-Using the SDK and enriching your first transaction requires an SDK object and an input Transaction object.
+Enriching your first transaction requires an SDK object and an input Transaction object.
 The API key can be set in the environment variable NTROPY_API_KEY or in the SDK constructor:

 ```python
 from ntropy_sdk import SDK, Transaction